72 Million Gallons and 28 acres

 In addition to adding fish to the lake and the aquatic and other activities afforded at Lake Balboa, there were originally 2,000 trees planted around the lake with cherry trees that followed later.
 Today, you can see these beautiful blossoms which are best viewed in March and very early April.
 It is a magnificent sight to see.

 Lake Balboa is a wonderful place to spend a morning, afternoon, or early evening.
 It is indeed a place for nature lovers and photography enthusiasts alike.

 Why parks, lakes, and botanical gardens are important

 I’ve come to this lake for many reasons.
-As a cyclist to rest on the park bench during a 30-mile ride.
-As a philosopher to think and ponder the world and life.
+As a cyclist rests on the park bench during a 30-mile ride.
+As a philosopher think and ponder the world and life.
 To walk the path around the lake which is said to be 1-mile in distance.